 So now we have a system that normally functions by contraction of the diaphragm (with or without help from the intercostal muscles) to create a negative pressure, "sucking" of air into the lungs.
-Because this air movement occurs via a negative pressure, blood return via the inferior vena cava is unaffected (and maybe even enhanced, though the pressure is quite small) by normal ventilation.
+Because this air movement occurs via a negative pressure, blood return via the inferior vena cava is facilitated by normal ventilation3 - this will be important when we move on to talk about positive pressure ventilation in just a minute.

 From there we need to zoom in and take a look inside the lung tissue.
 The image below shows blood vessels encircling little sacs, known as alveoli, which are the homestay of the all-famous pulmonary gas exchange where oxygen goes into the blood and carbon dioxide goes out: